Part One: The Early Years

 A bright-eyed, handsome boy - JFK at age eleven.

-1931 Family Portrait at Hyannis Port.
+1931 family portrait at Hyannis Port.
 Left to Right: Bobby, Jack, Eunice, Jean, Joseph Sr., Rose with Pat in front of her, Kathleen, Joe junior, and Rosemary.

 At Choate, an exclusive prep school in Connecticut.
-The Muckers, a group that delighted in practical jokes and bucking the school's traditions, featuring JFK on right, 1934.
+The Muckers, a group that delighted in practical jokes and bucking the school's traditions, featuring JFK on the right, 1934.
 Their antics nearly got Jack expelled.
-Right - Choate Graduate, class of 1935, surprisingly voted "Most Likely to Succeed."
+Right - Choate graduate, class of 1935, surprisingly voted "Most Likely to Succeed."
 As a final joke on the school, Jack rigged the election.

 1937 - Feeding the pigeons in Venice during his first tour of Europe.
-Right - with little friend at the Hague.
+Right - with little friend at The Hague.

 With Kathleen at Palm Beach.